AaronTraas/Notes/Recipes/cocktails/Mojito.md

 ## Directions:

 1. Add mint, then limes to a cocktail shaker.
 Muddle vigorously until all the juice is rendered from the limes.
 2. Add rum and simple syrup to cocktail shaker, shake vigorously over ice.
 3. Strain into highball glass or similar.
 Add a few ice cubes.
-Top with sprite to taste and gently stir.
+Top with soda and gently stir.
 4. Float a splash of mamajuana or spiced rum on top.
 5. Bruise sprig of mint by smacking it in your hand a few times, then add to glass as a garnish.